MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github.md

 # DevSecOps in GitHub

 Starting with the first steps of development, DevSecOps adheres to security best practices.
 By using a [shift-left](https://devops.com/devops-shift-left-avoid-failure/#:~:text=The%20term%20%E2%80%9Cshift%20left%E2%80%9D%20refers,testing%20earlier%20than%20ever%20before) strategy, DevSecOps redirects the security focus.
 Instead of pointing toward auditing at the end, the security spotlight shifts to development in the beginning.
-This [fail fast](https://whatis.techtarget.com/definition/fail-fast) approach helps to identify and resolve problems early on, when they're easy to fix.
+This [fail fast](https://whatis.techtarget.com/definition/fail-fast) approach helps to identify and resolve problems early on, when they're easy to fix, and produces more robust code.

 With many security capabilities, GitHub offers tools that support every part of a DevSecOps workflow: